Peter Appleyard: Early career in North America

 In 1949 Appleyard moved to Bermuda, where he lived for several years performing as the resident band leader at the historic Princess Hotel, The Elbow Beach and Belmont Hotel.
 While there he spent his holidays in Canada and picked up his first set of vibes.
 He was so impressed with Canada that when the time came to leave Bermuda, he headed for New York and finally Toronto.
 At first, unable to get a union card in Toronto, Appleyard worked as an elevator doorman at the King Edward Hotel and as a salesman at Simpson's department store.
 He began studying music with Gordon Delamont and soon thereafter began playing the vibraphone in concerts with Billy O'Connor in the early 1950s.
 From 1954 to 1956 he played with a band at the Park Plaza Hotel and made numerous appearances on CBC Radio with jazz pianist Calvin Jackson.
 He formed his own jazz ensemble in 1957 which performed not only in Toronto but also toured throughout North America and appeared on American television during the 1960s.
 Among the ensemble's original members was pianist and arranger Jimmy Dale.
 The group accompanied singer Gloria DeHaven for a year.

 From 1961 to 1962 Appleyard co-hosted, with singer Patti Lewis, the CBC Radio program Patti and Peter.
 He spent most of the mid-1960s on the road touring.

-In the late sixties, he ceased his busy touring schedule and returned to Toronto on a more permanent basis.
+In the late 1960s, he ceased his busy touring schedule and returned to Toronto on a more permanent basis.
 He began playing once more at the Park Plaza Hotel.
 In 1969 he co-hosted the program Mallets and Brass with Guido Basso for CBC TV.
 In addition he began studying timpani and percussion and extended his musical expertise substantially.